 This is an introduction to the indigenous traditions of East Asia (Confucianism, Daoism, and Shinto), and the development of Buddhism in China and Japan.
 There will also be some coverage of Christianity, Islam, and popular religion.
 Special attention will be given to the ways these various traditions have changed and interacted with one another in different historical contexts, especially the modern period.
 Readings will be from the works of Confucius, Laozi, and other Chinese and Japanese philosophers and religious figures.
 This course is offered in the spring semester.
-Prerequisites: None.
-Credits: 1

-REL 141 Hebrew Bible
+REL 141 Hebrew Bible/Old Testament

-This is an introduction to the Tanakh, or Hebrew Bible.
-The format of this course will be reading and discussion of primary texts from the Torah, Prophets, and Writings of the Hebrew Bible.
-The emphasis will be reading for literary and narrative themes and theological issues in the text, with some discussion of historical context.
+This is an introduction to the part of the Bible called "Tanakh" in Judaism and the "Old Testament" in Christianity.
+The primary focus of the course is reading and discussion of the Torah, Prophets, and Writings of the Hebrew Bible/Old Testament.
+The emphasis is on reading for literary themes, narrative style, and theological issues with attention to the historical context of ancient Israel.
 This course is offered in the fall semester.